Robert Hiester Montgomery: Personal life

 Montgomery lived in Greenwich, Connecticut, and commuted to work in New York City.
 He established a winter home in north Florida in 1927.
-He sold it and moved to the suburbs of Miami, Florida in 1930 to be in a more tropic area.
-Here he decided to collect palm trees.
-He built an estate which he called the Coconut Grove Palmetum on Old Cutler Drive about seven miles south of Coconut Grove.
+He sold it and moved to the suburbs of Miami, Florida, in 1930 to be in a more tropical area.
+Here, he decided to collect palm trees.
+He built an estate called the Coconut Grove Palmetum on Old Cutler Drive about seven miles south of Coconut Grove.
 His love of tropical plants led him to establish a public garden.
-With the help of others he led the effort to establish Fairchild Tropical Garden in 1937, which opened to the public on March 23, 1938.
+With the help of others, he led the effort to establish Fairchild Tropical Garden in 1937, which opened to the public on March 23, 1938.

 Legacy

 In 1957, Cooper Brothers & Co (UK), McDonald, Currie and Co (Canada), and Lybrand, Ross Brothers & Montgomery (US) merged to form Coopers & Lybrand.
-For the rest of the century Coopers & Lybrand was known as one of the "Big Eight".
-On 1 July 1998 the worldwide merger of Price Waterhouse and Coopers & Lybrand created the current PricewaterhouseCoopers.
+For the rest of the century, Coopers & Lybrand was known as one of the "Big Eight".
+On 1 July 1998, the worldwide merger of Price Waterhouse and Coopers & Lybrand created the current PricewaterhouseCoopers.
 PricewaterhouseCoopers is the world's largest professional services firm measured by revenues and one of the "Big Four" accountancy firms.

 Montgomery established a collection of pine trees at his home in Greenwich, CT.
-In 1953 he donated his estate to the town and it is now a 102-acre park in the center of Greenwich.
-In commemoration of his donation a cultivar of the Colorado spruce was named Picea pungens 'Montgomery' in his honor.
+In 1953, he donated his estate to the town, which is now a 102-acre park in the center of Greenwich.
+In commemoration of his donation, a cultivar of the Colorado spruce was named Picea pungens 'Montgomery' in his honor.

-Montgomery collected manuscript account books and documents which illustrate and document the history of accounting and business procedures from the 14th century into the 20th century.
+Montgomery collected manuscript account books and documents illustrating and documenting the history of accounting and business procedures from the 14th century to the 20th century.
 He donated his collection to Columbia University in 1926.
 These books constitute the Montgomery Collection at the Rare Book and Manuscript Library in the Butler Library at Columbia University.
 The materials from his collection were featured in a 1987 Rare Book and Manuscript exhibit at Columbia entitled "The Origins of a Great Profession."

 The Montgomery Botanical Center was established in 1959 by Nell Montgomery Jennings in memory of her husband, Colonel Robert H. Montgomery, and his love of palms and cycads.
-Located on 120 acres in Coral Gables, Florida, it includes the largest and finest private collections of palms and cycads in the world.
+Located on 120 acres in Coral Gables, Florida, it includes the world's largest and finest private collections of palms and cycads.